 Here at The Noble Law, we are proud to be allies and advocates for our clients and our legal team focuses exclusively on employment law.
 When you choose to work with one of our employment attorneys, you can trust our confidence and experience in resolving employment disputes of all kinds, including workplace discrimination.

 We also support clients in cases of workplace harassment, which is a form of discrimination.
 Workplace harassment occurs when pervasive offensive conduct creates an intimidating, hostile, or abusive work environment.

 Pay, Overtime, & Leave

 Employees in the U.S. have the right to be free of discrimination in their compensation.
 That means you have the right to be paid all that you were promised in regular payments and to be paid equal pay for equal work.
 We also provide legal advice to workers who are seeking overtime pay for work over 40 hours a week and meal or rest breaks.
 If you have any legal issues that fall under the umbrella of pay, overtime, and leave, The Noble Law can help.
-Learn more about this area of employment law and schedule a consultation at one of our offices in North Carolina or in Midtown Manhattan.
+Learn more about this area of employment law and schedule a consultation at one of our offices.

 Our employment attorneys also support employees whose employers have violated the Family and Medical Leave Act (FMLA).
 Under FMLA, workers have the right to twelve weeks of unpaid, job-protected leave per year for qualifying conditions.
 These conditions include the birth of a child, serious injury or illness, placement of a child in your home, and leave for military caregivers.
 As an employment law firm, we work to defend employees whose employer has interfered with their FMLA rights.
 If an employer denies leave or ends your employment because you took or requested leave, they may be liable.